tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 -> imguilistview:			a list view widget with a lot of optional features (setting its height, row sorting through column header clicking, cell editing).
 -> imguitoolbar:			a very flexible imagebutton-bar that can be used inside ImGui Windows (with dynamic layout) and outside (docked at the sides of the screen).
 -> imguipanelmanager:		a mini dock panel layout.
 Basically it uses imguitoolbar and optionally assigns an ImGui Window to some buttons.
 Please see main2.cpp for an extensive example on how to use it.
+-> imguitabwindow:			-> a self-partitioning ImGui::Window with TabLabels that can be dragged around.
+It's used in the central window of main2.cpp.
+							-> this addon also provides ImGui::TabLabels(...), for adding generic tabs in normal imgui windows.
 -> imguivariouscontrols:	a series of minor widgets, such as:
 							-> ProgressBar.
 							-> PopupMenuSimple	(a fast, single column, scrollable, popup menu).